 Katina Varzos holds a Bachelor of Science degree from Cornell University and a Master of Science degree in nursing from Yale University.
 She graduated with honors as a member of Sigma Theta Tau honor society and later went on to complete additional post-graduate training in psychiatry at Drexel University.

-Katina is dually certified in both women’s health by the ACNM and as an adult psychiatric-mental health nurse practitioner by the ANCC.
+Katina is dually certified in both women’s health by the ACNM and as a psychiatric-mental health nurse practitioner by the ANCC.
 She has over a decade of experience in community mental health providing in-home care for clients with severe mental illness and substance use disorders.
 Most recently, she provided all medication management services for college students seeking mental health care at Wesleyan University’s counseling center.
-In addition to her work at Turnbridge, Katina maintains a small private practice in which she provides specialized care for women struggling with perinatal and postpartum mood disorders.
+Prior to devoting herself full-time to Turnbridge, Katina maintained a small private practice in which she provided specialized care for women struggling with perinatal and postpartum mood disorders.
 Her approach to care is holistic and collaborative; she combines evidence-based treatment modalities and ongoing education to empower clients in their path towards recovery.